Vision-Based Mobile App GUI Testing: A Survey: Automated GUI Testing

 \subsection{GUI Testing Framework}

 In the evolution of GUI testing, while individual research efforts dedicated to specific modules such as test script debugging, test generation, and expected outcome assessment are undoubtedly important, in practical applications, testing professionals increasingly desire a comprehensive framework that enables them to independently execute the entire GUI testing process without manually piecing together various testing procedures.
 Consequently, this section on testing frameworks compiles the classic frameworks proposed in recent years, aiming to offer testing personnel an all-in-one solution for achieving efficient execution of the entire GUI testing process.
 The general workflow of \frm is shown in \figref{fig:frm}.
+While the topics of GUI test generation and GUI testing framework may overlap, they differ in functionality and scope.
+For studies classified in the GUI testing framework topic, a comprehensive testing environment is presented that provides all necessary tools and components for executing, managing, and reporting tests.
+It encompasses various aspects, including test execution, management, and result analysis, in addition to test generation.
+For studies classified in the GUI test generation topic, as an important sub-function within the testing framework, focus specifically on how to automatically generate effective tests.
+While it is a part of the GUI testing frameworks, it does not include the execution and management functionalities of tests.
+This distinction highlights the broader role of GUI testing frameworks compared to the more focused nature of GUI test generation.

 GUI testing frameworks are designed to automate and simplify the GUI testing process of mobile apps.
 They allow testers to create, execute, and manage test cases to verify that the app GUI functions as expected, including detecting potential issues and ensuring the stability, functionality, and performance of the app.
 GUI testing frameworks typically provide various features such as recording and replaying, script automation, cross-platform, and cross-browser support to help development teams ensure a high-quality user experience.